tomisi/Basic-App/ShebaTask/README.md

-This code defines a Flutter app with two screens: a "Settings" screen and an "Account" screen.
+This code is a Flutter app with two screens: a "Settings" screen and an "Account" screen.
 The app uses material design components and widgets.

 The main screen of the app (MyApp) is defined as a StatelessWidget.
 It includes a Scaffold with an AppBar and a ListView containing several items.
 Each item is a widget (such as Text, Switch, Row, and Column) arranged in a hierarchical manner using containers such as SizedBox and GestureDetector.